makersacademy/rps-challenge/README.md

 This project is our third weekend challenge at Makers Academy coding bootcamp.
 Unfortunately my time and energy were scarce but i still managed to get an MVP running.

 RPS is a **web app** and allows the user to play a game of rock-paper-scissors against a computer.
-It uses Sinatra for running a local host and Capybara for automated testing.
+It uses Sinatra for running a local server and Capybara for automated testing.

 ### Installation and Use